top of page

 An Arts Council England funded R&D was held at the Mercury Theatre Colchester in February 2025, finishing with a sharing on Valentine's Day.

-Pictured is writer John Webber and director Jenifer Tang with actors Akiya Henry (Paige), Jay Simpson (Eddie) and Amy Cudden (Mel).
+Pictured is writer John Webber and director Jennifer Tang with actors Akiya Henry (Paige), Jay Simpson (Eddie) and Amy Cudden (Mel).

 Acting